herokey/configs/README.md

-# configs
+# Configs

-Configurations or rules which are same for all Herokey apps
+Configurations and rules which are same for all Herokey apps